 disclaimer

-What Do You Do if You Are On Trial For a Crime in Nevada?
+What Do You Do If You Are On Trial For a Crime in Nevada?

 When an individual is charged with a crime in Nevada, they are usually advised to seek legal counsel or request a state-appointed attorney if they cannot afford one.
 The attorney may guide the alleged offender through the judicial proceedings established by the Nevada Judiciary.

-According to Nevada Revised Statute 175.011, any defendant facing a sentence of more than six months is entitled to a trial by jury, except they opt to waive this right.
+According to Nevada Revised Statutes 175.011, any defendant facing a sentence of more than six months is entitled to a trial by jury, except that they opt to waive this right.
 During the pretrial, the alleged offender may plead guilty or not guilty.
 Guilty pleas may lead to instant sentencing.
 A defendant who pleads not guilty to the charge of a capital offense typically undergoes a jury trial.
 The court sets bail/release conditions as early as the initial appearance.

 What Percentage of Criminal Cases Go to Trial in Nevada?